Universal Relations for Elastic Hybrid Stars and Quark Stars: Results

-To estimate the sensitivity of the universal relations for elastic HSs to the NM part of hybrid EoSs, we repeat the above calculations using the {STOS} EoS to construct hybrid EoSs.
-The {STOS} EoS is generally stiffer than the {APR} EoS\footnote{Note that, however, the stiffness of the {APR} EoS surpasses that of the {STOS} EoS above $\approx 3 \rho_0$.}, especially around $\rho_0$.
-Both EoSs have a TOV limit $\approx2.2${\msol}, but the corresponding radii differ by $\approx2.5${\km}.
-We set $\{ p_\text{trans}, \Delta\rho, c_\text{QM}^2 \} = \{ 9\times10^{33}{\ecc}, 1.8\times10^{14}{\gcc}, 0.40{\cs} \}$ to construct a HS model with {STOS} EoS being the NM part, so that it has a transition density $\approx1${\rhoo} and $M$-$R$ relations roughly resemble that of the canonical HS model with {APR} EoS being the NM part above $1${\msol}.
+We remark that a few HS models presented in Figs.~\ref{fig: 2d, HS, APR, v=033} and \ref{fig: 2d, HS, APR, v=066} are also compatible with the $M$-$R$ relation for the central compact object within the supernova remnant {HESS J1731-347}.
+Also, some HS models in these figures lie in the region where the Seidov stability condition is violated, i.e., with $\Delta\rho > \Delta\rho_\text{crit}$ [see Eq.~\eqref{eq: Seidov stability condition} for the definition of $\Delta\rho_\text{crit}$].
+In these exceptional cases, we do not observe significantly larger deviation in the universal relations.

-The $M$-$R$ and $I$-$Q$ relations for the {STOS} EoS model and the new HS model are shown in Fig.~\ref{fig: uni, HS, STOS}.
-As a whole, the effects of the QM shear modulus on the new HS model, such as the enhancement of the TOV limit and the deviation in universal relations, are quite similar to those on the canonical one.
-Given that the {APR} and {STOS} EoSs are commonly regarded as representative soft and stiff EoSs, respectively, we believe that our conclusions in this section do not depend sensitively on the choice of the NM EoS when constructing hybrid EoSs.
+To estimate the sensitivity of the universal relations for elastic HSs to the NM part of hybrid EOS, we repeat the above calculations using the {BL} and {STOS} EOS for constructing the hybrid EOS.
+The {APR}, {BL}, and {STOS} EOS have low, intermediate, and high stiffness in terms of sound speed squared $c_s^2\equiv \dv{p}{\rho}$ below $\approx 3\,\rho_0$, respectively\footnote{Note that, however, the stiffness of the {APR} EOS surpasses the others above $\approx 3\,\rho_0$ and becomes superluminal before the TOV limit is reached.}.
+The calculation results are shown in Figs.~\ref{fig: 2d, HS, BL, v=033}--\ref{fig: 2d, HS, STOS, v=066} for these new HS models.